Author: Adam Simmons

 Refresh rate and pixel responsiveness

-Unlike CRTs, your typical LCD (and many OLED screens) are sample and hold rather than an impulse-type displays.
+Unlike CRTs, your typical LCDs are sample and hold rather than an impulse-type displays.
 As impulse-type displays, CRTs flicker on and off at a frequency matching the refresh rate of the display.
 Sample and hold displays do not flicker at a frequency matching the refresh rate of the display; assuming they are flicker-free they simply remain constantly illuminated.
 And on the increasingly rare occasions where PWM is used, it is not usually linked to the refresh rate.
-So, whereas ‘good old’ 60Hz CRTs are literally headache-inducing to many people, your typical 60Hz LCD is not flickering at 60Hz.
+Whereas ‘good old’ 60Hz CRTs are literally headache-inducing to many people, your typical 60Hz LCD is not flickering at 60Hz.
 The exception would be if a strobe backlight is used, which you can read about alongside the other concepts explored in this paragraph in our dedicated article on responsiveness.
 The monitor then flickers at a frequency matching the refresh rate of the display, which on an LCD means the backlight pulses on and off.
-These would rarely be implemented at 60Hz, due to the obnoxious flickering, but some models (generally 100Hz+) do offer strobe backlight options.
+These would rarely be implemented at 60Hz, due to the obnoxious flickering, but some models (generally 100Hz+) do offer strobe backlight options to reduce perceived blur.
+Some 60Hz OLED screens flicker at 120Hz, specifically to aid motion clarity and make better use of their supremely rapid pixel responses – which are clearly overkill for 60Hz.

 Pixel responsiveness also influences perceived blur and can therefore influence viewing comfort.
 In some cases, pixel responses are a bit slower than optimal and can therefore cause some trailing behind moving objects – see the third image along, above.
 Sometimes pixel responses are even slow enough to induce obvious ‘smeary’ trails; typical on many VA models for some pixel transitions.
 Equally, if pixel responses are sped up with particularly aggressive pixel overdrive then it can result in potentially rather colourful overshoot (inverse ghosting).
 There is a nice example of this in the sixth image in the above collage with BenQ’s notoriously aggressive AMA (Advanced Motion Acceleration) ‘Premium’ setting.
 Just like sensitivity to overall perceived blur, sensitivity to weaknesses in pixel responses and to overshoot varies amongst individuals.
 Eye movement and the influence of refresh rate are usually the dominant contributor to perceived blur on a monitor, so are more influential in terms of viewing comfort as well.
 But weaknesses in pixel responsiveness also play a role and can really bother some users.